Business expands as demand for clean homes grows amid pandemic

 She now employs nine housekeepers and has seen her revenue rise by 137% since January.
 The team cleans 300 homes around Suffolk.

-The additional funding has enabled her to expand into Woodbridge develop and grow her business.
+The additional funding has enabled her to expand into Woodbridge and develop and grow her business.

 “We have experienced an unprecedented demand for our professional cleaning services during the pandemic and we attribute this to our high standards for hygiene and trusted teams, all of whom are fully employed and trained,” said Ms Chilvers.